 When a browser attempts to access the SSL-protected website, the browser and web server establish an SSL handshake which is a fairly quick process.

 The server has to gain the client’s trust, so it sends the client a certificate.
 If trusted, the client builds an encrypted session key that will be used by the browser and server to encrypt all communication.

 This is especially important if you plan to have anyone access TimeClock Plus from across the internet (from home or on the road).
-If you only plan to use it internally (across a network) then it’s not as critical, but it’s still a good security measure.
+If you only plan to use it internally (across a network) then it’s not as critical, but still a good security measure.

 Any time you go to a website and notice the address changes to https, the “s” means that the website has this type of security in place.